otakusaikou/Landslide_Toolbox/README.md

 ***
 ####2014-07-10 10:33
 + 1. Merge: Algorithm modified.
 Make the process simpler and more correct.

+***
+####2014-07-22 17:18
++ 1. All:Add port entry in config setting panel.
++ 2. Export:Enable capibility of splitting shapefile by date attribute.